 Filling Joins

-Where one piece of turf butts up to another there will be a small gap.
-Sometimes these gaps are big enough to put a finger into and ultimately this will cause drying of the turf edges in the short term and slight bumpiness to the lawn later on.
-As soon as the turf has settled and started to root use some left over top soil or some freshly purchased sterilised (no weed seeds) loam and fill in the gaps by gently pouring and brushing it in.
+Where one piece of turf butts up to another, there will be a small gap.
+Sometimes, these gaps are big enough to put a finger into, and ultimately, this will cause drying of the turf edges in the short term and slight bumpiness to the lawn later on.
+As soon as the turf has settled and started to root, use some leftover topsoil or some freshly purchased sterilised (no weed seeds) loam and fill in the gaps by gently pouring and brushing it in.

 Mowing